yonigibbs/elm-i18next-gen/README.md

 ### Command-line Arguments
 In order to run, this tool requires two command-line arguments to be supplied:
-* `--source` (short form `-s`): The source file containing the JSON which has the text resource values.
+* `--source` (short form `-s`): The source file containing the JSON which contains the translations.
-* `--target` (short form `-t`): The target path (the folder in which the source files are to be generated).
+* `--target` (short form `-t`): The folder in which the source files are to be generated.
+Can be absolute or relative to current folder.

 Without these the tool cannot run.

 Optionally, the following arguments can also be supplied:
-* `--overwrite` (short form `-o`): Ensures that if the target folder exists, it will be overwritten.
-If this argument isn't supplied and the target folder exists and isn't empty, the process will abort.
+* `--overwrite` (short form `-o`): Ensures that if the any of the target files exist, they will be overwritten.
+If this argument isn't supplied and any of the target files exist, the process will abort.
 * `--watch` (short form `-w`): Watches the source file for changes and regenerates the code whenever it does.

-Below is an example, using `npx`, of running this tool with the arguments specified:
+Below is an example of running this tool using `npx`, including the arguments:

-    npx elm-i18next-code-gen --source translations/master.json --target src/elm --overwrite
+    npx elm-i18next-code-gen --source translations/master.json --target src --overwrite

 The tool can also be integrated into your regular build script.
 For example say you happen to be using [parcel](https://parceljs.org/) to bundle your build, and your `package.json` contains this: